tgrovers-cloud/-Friendly-messenger-app/README.md

 WebSockets

-Frontend
+**Frontend**

 React

 Fetch API

-LocalStorage for session + unread tracking
+LocalStorage

-How It Works (Simple Explanation)
+**How it works (simple)**

-Users register and log in using a username and password.
+Users register and log in with a username and password.

 Passwords are hashed before being stored.

-On login, the backend returns a JWT token.
+On login, the backend issues a JWT token.

-The frontend stores the token and sends it with every request.
+The frontend sends the token with every request.

-Users can start a conversation by entering another username.
+Messages are saved to the database and broadcast via WebSockets.

-Messages are saved to the database.
+**Key Skills Demonstrated**

-When a message is sent, the backend broadcasts it via WebSockets to everyone in that conversation.
+REST API design with FastAPI

-Why JWT + WebSockets?
+Authentication and authorization using JWT

-JWT keeps the backend stateless and simple.
+Database modeling and ORM usage

-WebSockets allow messages to appear instantly without refreshing.
+Real-time communication with WebSockets

-Access control ensures only conversation members can read/send messages.
+Frontend state management in React

-What I Learned
+**What I learned**

-Designing REST APIs with authentication
+How to build a secure auth flow from scratch

-Using WebSockets for real-time updates
+How to design relational data models

-Managing frontend state for unread messages
+How WebSockets work in practice

-Structuring a full-stack app from scratch
+How frontend and backend stay in sync

-Possible Improvements
+**Improvements I’d make next**

-Persist WebSocket connections with Redis
+Add group chats

-Group chats
+Replace polling with full WebSocket sync

-Message read receipts
+Add typing indicators and read receipts

-Deployment with Docker
+Deploy with Docker